Predictions in multifield models of inflation: Conclusion

 \section{Conclusion}

 If multifield models of inflation are to be confronted with data, it is essential that we understand what the prediction of a given model actually is.
-As has been discussed, there is essentially two parts to this problem: \begin{enumerate} \item Computing the density function on field space. \item Mapping the density function on field space to the density function of observables. \end{enumerate}
+As has been discussed, there is essentially two parts to this problem: